rives-io/riv/docs/developing-cartridges.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+The `-sdk=rivos-sdk.ext2` overrides the standard operating system
+to use the SDK operating system,
+the command `-exec gcc --version` should show the GCC C compiler version
+that is included in the SDK, which was not included in the minimal RIV OS.

 Let now install this SDK globally, to make available in any terminal in your system:
 ```sh